cahueya/concretecms-chat-cta/README.md

 WhatsApp is a trademark of Meta Platforms, Inc.
 This package is not affiliated with or endorsed by WhatsApp or Meta.

+This package is tested with concreteCMS Version 9.4.8, other versions of v.9 might work, I would not expect it to work on older than v.9.

 ## License